louyasin/janus_amazon_e2e_test/README.md

 Reviewing test results and build status in Jenkins after each run.
 For detailed Jenkins setup, refer to the official Jenkins documentation.

-## Contributing
-To contribute to this project, please fork the repository and create a pull request with your features or fixes.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.